 Peripheral neuropathy is a condition of the peripheral nervous system, which consists of nerves outside the brain and spinal cord.

-Symptoms include numbness, tingling or prickling in the toes or fingers in early stages.
+Symptoms include numbness, tingling or prickling in the toes or fingers in the early stages.
 This may spread to the feet or hands and may cause burning, throbbing or shooting pain that is worse at night.
 Other symptoms include pain equally in both sides of the body (in both hands or in both feet), muscle weakness, loss of balance or coordination, and extreme sensitivity to touch.

 Visit MedlinePlus to learn more about peripheral neuropathy, treatment, the latest medical research, and more from the National Institutes of Health.